 Effects of stroke

-There are several factors that impact on recovery and the effects of stroke.
+There are several factors that determine the effects of a stroke and that impact recovery.
 These factors include: